top of page

 The practice had become opaque to itself.

 By appearing only at moments of resolution, finished objects, complete decisions, we were presenting the work as inevitable rather than contingent.
-As though it emerged fully formed, without tension, doubt, and revision.
+As though it emerged fully formed, without tension.

 Meaning arises precisely because something could have been otherwise.
 Meaning depends on risk.
 On the knowledge that alternatives existed.
 That something was at stake.
 When the interior pressures of a practice are concealed, the work may remain impressive, but it loses dimensionality.
 The audience encounters what happened, not what had to be wrestled into being.

-Withholding that interior labour of thinking is to flatten the work, even when the objects themselves are rigorous.
+Withholding that interior labour of thinking flattens the work, even when the objects themselves are rigorous.

 We were working constantly, but it functioned as opacity.
 The audience encountered outcomes, never the thinking that made those outcomes necessary.